kylqin/react-form-render/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+React-Form-Render
+---

+Render forms from JavaScript-object schemas.
+Written based on Ant Design Form with TypeScript, React.

+## Install

+## Documents

-## Available Scripts
+## Development

 In the project directory, you can run:

-### `yarn start`
+### `yarn storybook`

-Runs the app in the development mode.<br />
+Runs the app in the development mode with storybook.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.

 ### `yarn test`